Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

 \subsection{Galactic $N_H$}

 The UV and optical fluxes are affected by Galactic extinction.
-For the de-reddening, we use the relation by \cite{Guver09}
+For the de-reddening, we used the relation by \cite{Guver09},

 where $N_H$ is the column density in a Galactic HI map in combination with \verb|astropy.dust_extinction| assuming $R_v$=3.1.
-For the sources using \xmm\ simultaneous data or UVOTSCC for UV, we determine the Galactic $N_H$ in the direction of the source using the Galactic HI map by \cite{Kalberla05}.
-For the sources using \swift\ X-ray data, the Galactic $N_H$ is included as a parameter in the catalog which was calculated using \cite{Willingale13}.
+For the sources using \xmm\ simultaneous data or UVOTSSC for UV, we determine the Galactic $N_H$ in the direction of the source using the Galactic HI map by \cite{Kalberla05}.
+For the sources using \swift\ X-ray data, the Galactic $N_H$ is included as a parameter in the catalog and was calculated using \cite{Willingale13}.